julianbrooke/LatticeFS/README.md

 ## Annotation Guidelines

 Annotators were provided with a copy of relevant sections of Wray (2008), namely Chapter 1, pp. 9-16, which offers initial defintions, Chapter 8 pp. 93-99, which discusses how to identify FS in general terms, and Chapter 9 pp. 113-127, which provides explicit diagnostic criteria.
 As such, the guidelines below are intended to supplement an existing understanding of FS with practical tips for annotation.
-The "recalls" annotation was folded into the "not an FS" annotation, it was mostly included to allow annotators to give a near-miss "partial credit".
+Note that the "recalls" annotation was folded into the "not an FS" annotation, it was mostly included to allow annotators to give a near-miss "partial credit".

 - FS-annotation-English.pdf: The original guidelines
-- FS-annotation-Croatian.pdf: Translation of the English guidelines into Croatian, with Croatian specific examples
+- FS-annotation-Croatian.pdf: Addendum to English guidelines in Croatian
-- FS-annotation-Japanese.pdf: Translation of the English guidelines into Japanese, with Japanese specific examples
+- FS-annotation-Japanese.pdf: Addendum to English guidelines in Japanese